Der Friesenwall. An Unfinished Last-Ditch Coastal Defence System

 - 5 min read

-On 28 August 1944, a desperate Hitler ordered the construction of a huge defensive wall in the north of Germany, running all the way between the Netherlands and Denmark.
-A wall in case the Allies would open a fourth front.
-Following the Atlantikwall, it was named der Friesenwall, a name also referring to the sick national socialist myth of the so-called strong Frisians of pure Aryan race.
-The wall, approximately 240 kilometers long, was never completed.
-After four to five months, the construction was abandoned; the Nazi regime was collapsing.
-Despite the short period of time, it cost many men their lives.
-Most of the wall has been eradicated.
-With spade and rain, the grasslands were levelled soon again after the war.
-Only a few concrete and earthen structures remain; and its name.
+On 28 August 1944, a desperate Hitler ordered the construction of a massive defensive line in northern Germany, stretching from the Netherlands to Denmark.
+Intended as a safeguard in case the Allies opened a fourth front, it followed the model of the Atlantikwall and was named der Friesenwall.
+The name also reflected the twisted Nazi myth of the so-called strong Frisians of pure Aryan descent.
+The wall, planned to run roughly 240 kilometers, was never completed.
+After just four to five months, construction was abandoned as the Nazi regime began to collapse.
+Despite the short timeframe, the project cost many lives.
+Most of the Friesenwall was soon erased—levelled with spade and rain, and reclaimed by grasslands soon after the war.
+Only a few scattered concrete and earthen remnants survive today—along with the name.

-The Friesenwall was a military defence system of obstacles and fortifications in several lines in succession.
-This included an anti-tank ditch of about 5 meters wide and 2.5 meters deep.
-The anti-tank ditch was built immediately behind the sea dike bordering the Wadden Sea.
-Furthermore, it consisted of trenches and more than 4,600 ringstände ‘ring positions’, also known as a tobruk or kazemat.
-These were small bunkers with a 360-degree gun position.
+The Friesenwall was a military defence system made up of successive lines of obstacles and fortifications.
+One of its key features was an anti-tank ditch, approximately 5 meters wide and 2.5 meters deep, constructed directly behind the sea dike along the Wadden Sea.
+In addition, the system included a network of trenches and more than 4,600 Ringstände—also known as Tobruks or kazematten.
+These were small, concrete bunkers equipped with 360-degree gun emplacements, designed to offer all-round defensive fire.

-The wall was erected by, among others, the local population (sometimes even schoolchildren were put to work), the Hitlerjugend (‘Hitler Youth’), the Reichs Arbeits Dienst (‘national labour service’, RAD), 16,000 prisoners of war, as well as at least 6,000 Häftlinge (‘prisoners’) from Konzentrationslager (‘concentration camp’, abbr.
-KZ) Neuengamme.
-KZ Neuengamme was located near the city of Hamburg and was responsible for supporting the construction of the wall with enough labour.
-From KZ Neuengamme, prisoners were relocated to five satellite camps in the regions of Emsland, Ostfriesland, and Nordfriesland to help build the Friesenwall.
-These were (source: KZ-Gedenkstätte Neuengamme):
+The construction of the Friesenwall relied on forced labour from a wide range of sources.
+Among those put to work were local civilians—including, at times, schoolchildren—the Hitlerjugend (Hitler Youth), the Reichs Arbeits Dienst (‘national labour service,’ RAD), an estimated 16,000 prisoners of war, and at least 6,000 Häftlinge (prisoners) from Konzentrationslager Neuengamme, abbreviated KZ Neuengamme.
+This concentration camp, located near the city of Hamburg, played a central role in supplying labour for the project.
+Prisoners from KZ Neuengamme were transferred to five satellite camps in the regions of Emsland, Ostfriesland, and Nordfriesland to work on the Friesenwall.
+These camps were (source: KZ-Gedenkstätte Neuengamme):

 KZ Aurich-Engerhafe (region of Ostfriesland), number of prisoners: 2,000; 188 deaths registered;